lkilcher/dolfyn/doc-src/source/data-structure.rst

   system that has been rotated in the horizontal plane (around the Up axis) to align with the flow.
 In this coordinate system the first dimension of a vector is meant to be: [Stream-wise, Cross-stream, Up].
-This coordinate system is defined by the variables ``dat.props['coord_sys_principal_ref']``, and ``dat.props['principal_angle']``.
-These variables define the *reference* coordinate system that the data was rotated from and the rotation angle, respectively.
-The rotation angle is the angle that the principal coordinate system is rotated relative to the reference coordinate system around the Up (or Z axis when the reference coordinate system is *inst*), positive according to the right-hand-rule (i.e., counter-clockwise).
+This coordinate system is defined by the variable ``dat.props['principal_angle']``.
+This variable defines the rotation angle that the principal coordinate system is rotated relative to the earth coordinate system around the Up axis, positive according to the right-hand-rule (i.e., counter-clockwise).
 See the `Principal Angles`_ section for further details.

 To rotate a data object into one of these coordinate systems, simply use the ``rotate2`` method::